DUTFangXiang/ExtractFCNFeature/README.md

 page for Matconvnet project.
 ### FCN
 The Fully Convolutional Network (FCN) makes no use of any pre- and post-processing complication, which is trained end-to-end taking input of arbitrary size.
-Hence, the FCN feature extraction can be performed whole-image-at-atime without any operation for the input image.
+Hence, the FCN feature extraction can be performed whole-image-at\-atime without any operation for the input image.

 The FCN is first proposed in "Fully convolutional networks for semantic segmentation", published by J. Long *et. al.*